sun-heqi/Hot2Mol/README.md

 # Hot2Mol

-This is a repository of our paper "Target-specific design of drug-like PPI inhibitors via hot-spot-guided generative deep learning".
+This is a repository of our paper "De Novo Design of Drug-Like PPI inhibitors via Hot-Spot-Guided Generative Deep Learning".

 Protein–protein interactions (PPIs) are vital therapeutic targets.
 However, the large and flat PPI interfaces pose challenges for the development of small-molecule inhibitors.
 Traditional computer-aided drug design approaches typically rely on pre-existing libraries or expert knowledge, limiting the exploration of novel chemical spaces needed for effective PPI inhibition.
 To overcome these limitations, we introduce Hot2Mol, a deep learning framework for the de novo design of drug-like, target-specific PPI inhibitors.
 Hot2Mol generates small molecules by mimicking the pharmacophoric features of hot-spot residues, enabling precise targeting of PPI interfaces without the need for bioactive ligands.